EPA Scientists Consider Dropping "Widespread, Systemic" Language from National Study Findings

 on

-A phrase in the Executive Summary of EPA‘s national study on the threat that hydraulic fracturing, or fracking, poses to American drinking water supplies has come under increasing fire from environmentalists and scientists.
+A phrase in the Executive Summary of EPA‘s national study on the threat that hydraulic fracturing, or fracking, poses to American drinking water supplies has come under increasing fire from environmentalists andย scientists.

-The EPA‘s draft executive summary, released this fall, included a line that has been widely quoted by supporters of the shale gas rush: “We did not find evidence that these mechanisms have lead to widespread, systemic impacts on drinking water resources in the United States.”
+The EPA‘s draft executive summary, released this fall, included a line that has been widely quoted by supporters of the shale gas rush: โ€œWe did not find evidence that these mechanisms have lead to widespread, systemic impacts on drinking water resources in the Unitedย States.โ€

-There are signs that the EPA‘s scientific advisors, currently engaged in a peer-review of the study, are now backing away from that phrasing, emphasizing instead the fact that drinking water supplies have been impacted at times, and that many factors, like sealed legal settlements and trade secrecy, have kept information out of the public eye.
+There are signs that the EPA‘s scientific advisors, currently engaged in a peer-review of the study, are now backing away from that phrasing, emphasizing instead the fact that drinking water supplies have been impacted at times, and that many factors, like sealed legal settlements and trade secrecy, have kept information out of the publicย eye.

-“There’s agreement the sentence needs to be modified,” Prof. David Dzombak, who chairs the EPA scientific advisory board, told E&E News.
-“The sentence is ambiguous and requires clarification.”
+โ€œThere’s agreement the sentence needs to be modified,โ€ Prof. David Dzombak, who chairs the EPA scientific advisory board, told E&E News. โ€œThe sentence is ambiguous and requiresย clarification.โ€

 As DeSmog reported earlier this week, at a advisory board meeting last Friday, the gathered scientists broke out into applause when Prof. Thomas M. Young offered an alternative version.
 Prof. Young’s wording, which also appears in his written commentary, appears below.

-Sharon Kelly is an attorney and freelance writer based in Philadelphia.
-She has reported for The New York Times, The Guardian, The Nation, National Wildlife, Earth Island Journal, and a variety of other publications.
-Prior to beginning freelance writing, she worked as a law clerk for the ACLU of Delaware.
+Sharon Kelly is an attorney and investigative reporter based in Pennsylvania.
+She was previously a senior correspondent at The Capitol Forum and, prior to that, she reported for The New York Times, The Guardian, The Nation, Earth Island Journal, and a variety of other print and online publications.

 Related Posts